-- Tracked field values aren't automatically translated; they display in the language in which they were made.
-For example, if a field is changed from Green to Verde, Verde is displayed no matter what a user's language is, unless the field value has been translated into other languages via the Translation Workbench.
-This behavior also applies to record types and picklist values. - Changes to custom field labels that have been translated via the Translation Workbench are shown in the locale of the user viewing the History related list.
+- Salesforce doesn't translate tracked field values and shows them in the language that they were entered in.
+For example, if you change a field from Green to Verde, Salesforce shows Verde regardless of the user's language, unless you translated the field value into other languages by using the Translation Workbench.
+This behavior also applies to record types and picklist values. - Salesforce shows changes to custom field labels that you translated by using the Translation Workbench in the locale of the user who views the History related list.
 For example, if a custom field label is Red and translated into Spanish as Rojo, then a user with a Spanish locale sees the custom field label as Rojo.
-Otherwise, the user sees the custom field label as Red. - Changes to date fields, number fields, and standard fields are shown in the locale of the user viewing the History related list.
-For example, a date change to August 5, 2012 shows as 8/5/2012 for a user with the English (United States) locale, and as 5/8/2012 for a user with the English (United Kingdom) locale.
+Otherwise, the user sees the custom field label as Red. - Salesforce shows changes to date fields, number fields, and standard fields in the locale of the user who views the History related list.
+For example, a date change to August 5, 2012 appears as 8/5/2012 for a user with the English (United States) locale, and as 5/8/2012 for a user with the English (United Kingdom) locale.

-Track Field History for Standard Objects
+Track Object Field History